Rachel Ward (mathematician)

-Rachel Ward is an American applied mathematician at the University of Texas at Austin.
+Rachel Angela Ward is an American applied mathematician at the University of Texas at Austin.
 She is known for work on machine learning, optimization, and signal processing.

 At the University of Texas, she is W. A. "Tex" Moncrief Distinguished Professor in Computational Engineering and Sciences—Data Science, and professor of mathematics.

 Education

 Ward received her BS in mathematics from the University of Texas at Austin in 2005.
 She earned her PhD in applied and computational mathematics from Princeton University in 2009.
-Her PhD advisor was Ingrid Daubechies.
+Her doctoral advisor was Ingrid Daubechies.

 Career

 Ward was an instructor at the Courant Institute from 2009-2011 and then joined the faculty at the University of Texas at Austin in 2011.
 In 2018, she was a Visiting Research Scientist at Facebook Artificial Intelligence Research and in 2019 she was a Von Neumann Fellow at the Institute for Advanced Study.
 She serves on the Scientific Advisory Board for the Institute for Computational and Experimental Research in Mathematics (ICERM).